giovanniboscu/continuous-section-field/actions-examples/stell_degradated_model/README.md

 - increases rapidly within the first meters,
 - reaches the nominal level (`~0.210314`) around `z ~ 13.55 m`,
 - then remains on a near-constant plateau up to the top of the member.

-### Engineering interpretation

-This indicates that torsional degradation is concentrated in a narrow critical band (splash-zone-like region), while outside that band the weight-law effect becomes negligible.

-In parametric terms, the initial steep rise is controlled by:

-- `beta` (damage amplitude),
-- `sigma` (critical-zone width).

-The resulting shape is therefore physically consistent with a localized corrosion scenario rather than uniform deterioration along the full length.